How I Got Rid Of My Acne Scars From Home

 LED Light Therapy

-I used the LED Face Mask on the red and amber settings 5 days a week.
-The red LED light is great for stimulating collagen production and cell turnover which helped with the pitted acne scars as well as firming my skin.
-The amber LED light is known for its healing & soothing properties as well as fading discoloration, promoting lymphatic drainage, and skin brightening.
+I’ve been using the LED Face Mask with the red and amber settings five days a week.
+The red LED light works wonders by stimulating collagen production and improving cell turnover, which has been a game-changer for my pitted acne scars and overall skin firmness.
+On the other hand, the amber LED light is known for its healing and soothing properties.
+It helps fade discoloration, promotes lymphatic drainage, and brightens up your skin.

 The Lux Light/ Lux Beauty Tools